Hours & Contact Information

 Printed Collections and Manuscript Collections

 A small portion of the Library’s printed collections are now stored offsite.
 Any item with the designation of “Offsite” on a catalog record may be requested for onsite use in the Library’s reading room.
-Please keep in mind that it will take up to five (5) business days for collections to arrive, and you should plan your research accordingly.
+Please keep in mind that it will it will take between two (2) and five (5) business days for collections to arrive, and you should plan your research accordingly.
 A list of call number ranges being stored offsite can be found here.

 Tuesday–Friday: 9 am–3 pm